espressif/esp-idf/docs/en/security/security.rst

 ESP-IDF provides "NVS (Non-volatile Storage)" management component which allows encrypted data partitions.
 This feature is tied with the platform :ref:`flash_enc-guide` feature described earlier.

+.. only:: SOC_HMAC_SUPPORTED

+    This feature can also be used independent of the platform :ref:`flash_enc-guide` feature with the help of the {IDF_TARGET_NAME} HMAC peripheral.

-Please refer to the :ref:`NVS Encryption <nvs_encryption>` for detailed documentation on the working and instructions to enable this feature.
+Please refer to the :doc:`NVS Encryption <../api-reference/storage/nvs_encryption>` for detailed documentation on the working and instructions to enable this feature.

 .. important::